Cole, powerful Astros hammer Nats 7-1, lead World Series 3-2

 Cole threw three-hit ball for seven innings, nicked only by Juan Soto's home run in the seventh, and struck out nine — eight on breaking balls.

-"I just thought that we needed to execute better pitches this time out, and I didn't realize that that was how we got that many strikeouts," Cole said.
-"I guess the situation just called for breaking balls in that spot.
-That's what we were feeling."

-Cole's mix of 99 mph heat and sharp breaking balls induced a bevy of bad swings from the Nats as he improved to 4-1 with a 1.72 ERA this postseason.
+Cole's mix of 99 mph heat and sharp secondary pitches induced a bevy of bad swings from the wild-card Nats as he improved to 4-1 with a 1.72 ERA this postseason.
 It might've been his final start for Houston — he's eligible for free agency and figures to command a steep price.

 Standing tall on the mound, Cole was unflappable in the face of 43,910 fans who went from fired up to furious to flat-out frustrated.